If at first you don't succeed...

 Birth of a batsman who experienced a rather surreal rebirth as a Test player.
 Floyd Reifer, who was born today, barely made an impression in the few opportunities he got.
 He wandered off the radar soon after his debut in 1997, hitting the headlines only in 2008 when he smashed six sixes in an over in a Twenty20 league match in Barbados, coincidentally on the 40th anniversary of Garry Sobers' feat.
 The following year he was recalled to the West Indies Test team - a decade since he had played his last Test - after the senior players went on strike against the West Indies Cricket Board.
 More of a shock was the fact that he was named captain, albeit of a second-string team, against Bangladesh at home.

-On the first day at Trent Bridge, Hansie Cronje scored a century in his 50th Test, and launched a famous pre-planned assault on the recalled Ian Salisbury, but South Africa went on to lose the match.
+Hansie Cronje scored a century on the first day of his 50th Test, at Trent Bridge, and launched a famous pre-planned assault on the recalled Ian Salisbury, but South Africa went on to lose the match.

 Brian Close made his Test debut, against New Zealand at Old Trafford.
 At 18 years 149 days, he's still the youngest ever to play Test cricket for England.
 In 1976 he became one of the oldest: 45 years 140 days.

 Don Bradman completed his second Test triple-century at Headingley, his favourite English ground, making 304 and sharing a stand of 388 with Bill Ponsford, who hit 181.
 Bradman's score alone was over 100 more than England's first-innings total.
 Clarrie Grimmett took seven and Bill O'Reilly five in the drawn match.